T-54/T-55: Russo-Ukrainian War

 On 7 July 2014, a T-54 from a museum in Donetsk was commissioned into the Russian people's militias.

 Footage from the Battle of Mariupol (May 2022) indicates that Ukrainian soldiers used a single T-54 which had previously been converted to a historical memorial at the Azovstal plant.
-The tank was removed from the pedestal, probably towed to its combat position and used by Ukrainian fighters for defence.
+The tank was removed from the pedestal, probably towed to its combat position and used by Ukrainian soldiers as a static pillbox.
 According to the few existing pictures, the vehicle was heavily damaged in combat and abandoned.

 Ukrainian soldiers trained with 28 M-55S tanks delivered in October 2022 by Slovenia.
 The Model M-55S is a heavily reinforced tank that has been updated with a NATO L7 105 mm gun, upgraded armour protection, a digital ballistic computer, an upgraded engine and new tracks.
 In December 2022 the volunteer 47th Assault Brigade was equipped with 28 M-55S.
 On 14 July 2023, an M-55S received a direct hit into the upper armour by a 152 mm guided Krasnopol Russian artillery shell.
 The tank and crew survived due to reactive armour upgrades.
 A few days later on 22 July, a second Ukrainian M-55S took a direct hit west of Kreminna and exploded.

 On 21–22 March 2023, photos and videos of a Russian military train with T-54s and T-54Bs appeared on social media.
 Images of T-55 in Ukraine first emerged in April 2023 confirming their deployment by the Russian armed forces.
 On 19 June, footage of a Russian T-54/55 converted into a remote-controlled VBIED being destroyed by Ukrainian forces near Marinka, Donetsk Oblast was released.

-As of October 2025, Russia is visually confirmed to have suffered 19 T-55 losses (2 T-54-3M, 2 T-54B, 7 T-55A,1 T-55A Obr.
-1981, and 7 unknown T-54/55).
+As of February 2026, Russia is visually confirmed to have suffered 24 T-54/55 losses (2 T-54-3M, 3 T-54B, 10 T-55A, 1 T-55A Obr.
+1981, and 8 unknown T-54/55).

 An analysis of Russian armour tactics in Ukraine by the Royal United Services Institute claimed that Russian T-55s are not deployed as front-line armour assets but as assault guns attached to infantry formations.
 RUSI further claimed it is due to shortages of Russian infantry fighting vehicles (IFVs), which normally fulfil the role of providing organic fire support to infantry.
 The T-55s' main armament range and optics are superior to those of many Russian IFVs such as the BMP-2, prompting Russian commanders to favour using them in support of infantry engagements at longer standoff ranges, where they cannot be easily countered by Ukrainian man-portable anti-tank weapons.